cloudfoundry/go-cf-api-release/README.md

 bundle exec rspec -P spec/*_spec.rb
 ```

-## Building a final release
+## Building a final release tarball
-Final releases are built by [this pipeline](https://dev.azure.com/sap/CP-ControlPlane/_build?definitionId=552).
-It is triggered by new tags.
+Final releases are not built automatically at the moment.

 To create a new tag do the following:
 ```
 # Get the latest tag